HanseulJo/hanseuljo.github.io/README.md

 Several details are changed:

-* Color coding in green-ish colors
+* Color-coding in green-ish colors
-* Custom Publications and Posts
+* Custom Publications and Posts (add several hyperlinks, slides/paper viewers, ...)
+* Flexible table-of-contents in every page
+* FontAwesome 6 available (partially)
-* And there may be more...
+* And there might be more...